dpzhuX/dpzhux.github.io/_posts/2019-06-02-ansys-3d-crack-sif.md

 Previously, I analyzed the crack stress intensity factor for a 2D plate.
 An edge crack is created at the bottom of the plate and the SIF is obtained at the crack tip.
 When I try to create a 3D model, I found there are some difference for defining parameters associated with the crack tip.
 So, I create another example to determine the SIF in a 3D model.

 <!-- more -->
 Here is the basic dimensions of the model.
 The model length and width are set to 0.5 m while the width is set to 5 mm.
 Thus, we general consider this plate under plane stress condition.
 There exists a vertical crack at the center with the length of 2a = 0.02 m.
-The typical material parameters are set here: elastic modulus is 2.1E11 and Poisson's ratio is 0.3,
+The typical material parameters are set here: elastic modulus is 2.1E11 MPa and Poisson's ratio is 0.3,
 ![Ansys 3D edge crack SIF](/uploads/images/2019/Ansys3dCrackSif1.svg)

 First, we should create a 2D model, as shown in the following figure.
 It should be noted that the central crack should not share the same edge,